 - click “File Manager” to access the directory and files.

 Now, you should be accessing the File Manager in BlueHost web hosting account.
 This will allow you to see files and folders on your website.
 Here are additional steps to show hidden files (regular way):

 - Mark “Show Hidden Files” and hit “Save“.

 While this is the usual way to show hidden files (including .htaccess file) in all web hosts, this method doesn’t work on BlueHost.
 Still, Htaccess file is not shown yet in the files directory.

 Show Hidden HTaccess File in BlueHost:

 While this method is not very much user-friendly, it’s easy and straight-forward.
 All you will need to do is to append the file manager url with an exra command to force showing hidden files.

 As shown above, you will need this extra command “&showhidden=1&saveoption=1”.
 This command once applied will force the BlueHost File Manager to show hidden files including “htaccess”.

 No matter the web browser and operating system of your chosen machine, the aforementioned fix will have you viewing .htaccess files or other hidden files via the File Manager web browser experience in no time.

 That is it all for now on where is htaccess file in BlueHost.
-You should be able to see HTaccess file now.
+You should be able to see htaccess file now.
 And this method works perfectly on all BlueHost shared hosting accounts.
 BlueHost is offering a robust web hosting service with the ability to create your own email address.